 About the Demonstration Art

 The sample study was painted on Canson Mi-Teintes 98lb paper, Azure.
 If you use Canson Mi-Teintes, make sure to use the smooth side.
-You can use the front if you wish, but the texture will be more difficult to work with and finishing will take longer.
+You can use the front if you wish, but the texture will be more difficult to work with and it will take longer to finish.

-My cloud study is quite small, 4″ x 2.75″, and is a Drawing of the Week.
-I used a combination of layering and solvent blending, along with the direct method.
+My cloud study is quite small, 4″ x 2.75″.
+I used a combination of layering and solvent blending, along with the direct method to complete this piece.

 How to Draw Clouds with Colored Pencil